KianAzizkhani/canadian-kings/README.md

 # canadian-kings
-This is the sample project for comp 1800.
+This is the sample project for comp 1800 demo 5.